directus-labs/guest-authoring/post/passwordless-authentication-in-directus-flows-with-plivo/index.md

 The encoded value must be in the format `auth_id:auth_token`.
 You can use [this web tool to encode the string](https://www.base64encode.org/).
 Take note of the string.

 ## The Login Flow

+Using Directus Flows, we will accept a phone number and country code from the user, clean up the number, create a Plivo session saving session ID against the Directus user account.
+We will then return the session ID to the user ready for the verification flow.

 Create a new Flow from your project settings with a Webhook trigger and caching disabled.
 Your application will make a request to this URL when starting a login.